 I spent the next year travelling, studying abroad, and reflecting on what I wanted to do with my time on this planet.
 Upon returning, I had to rethink my future and dig deeply into understanding how I could align my work with my values.

 Eventually I ran into two people I’d graduated from business school with.
-They were working on an idea to increase student engagement.
+They were working on an idea to increase student engagement for marginalized youth.
 We set out to define what engagement actually was, and found that people of all ages who were clear on their interests, strengths, and values were far more likely to be engaged in whatever they were doing.
 These people were able to see how each activity was aligned (or misaligned) with where they wanted to be heading in life.

 We started creating online tools and resources which have evolved into what we have now – the enScholar learning tools and the TryIt experience-finder.
 We’ve had users from over 40 countries, partnered with organizations like NASA, FutureLearn, and the YMCA, and have run workshops for high schools across North America.

 I don’t have a magic formula to find the ‘perfect career’.
 However, my team and I have learned that, more than a platform, algorithm, or tool, it’s the right mindset that helps career seekers and aspiring entrepreneurs alike to build the future they’re looking for.
 I’ve written about what career-seekers can learn from entrepreneurs, using Eric Reis’ Lean Startup principles as a framework, if you’re curious.